Discipleship for the Twenty-first Century

 Do not think that I came to abolish the law or the prophets; I did not come to abolish but to fulfill.
 For truly I say to you, until heaven and earth pass away, not one jot or tittle shall in any way pass from the law, until all is fulfilled.
 Whoever therefore discards one of the least of these commandments, and teaches others [to do] the same, he shall be called least in the kingdom of heaven; but whoever does and teaches [them], he will be called great in the kingdom of heaven.
 (Matthew 5:17-19)

-Sadly, today there are many would-be teachers of Jesus’ doctrines, but many of them have been reluctant to teach certain doctrines that are less palatable to human reason such as Jesus’ teaching about His own sacraments, which are gifts from Jesus given for the comfort of poor sinners in the Gospel.
-Our teaching must align with Jesus’ teaching, even when this teaching is at odds with secular philosophical thought.
+Today there are many would-be teachers of Jesus’ doctrines, but, sadly, many of them remain reluctant to teach certain doctrines that are less palatable to human reason such as Jesus’ teaching about His own sacraments, which are precious, life-giving gifts from Jesus given for the comfort of poor sinners in the Gospel.
+However, our teaching must align with Jesus’ teaching, even when this teaching is at odds with secular philosophical thought outside the church or at odds with human reason among so-called Christian teachers.

 What It Is Not

-Discipleship is not just about relationships (see above), although relationships are certainly involved in the two subtasks of making disciples of all nations, to be sure.
+Discipleship is not just about building and fostering relationships (despite anthing that was said above), although, to be sure, our relationships with people in all our vocations are inevitably involved in the two subtasks of making disciples of all nations.

 Relationships in general are very important in the life of the church, as surely as the members of the same body are important to each other (and this is obviously true on many levels).
 Moreover, in a more specific manner, we should understand Gospel ministry as the ministry of reconciliation, but again, this is first and foremost a reconciliation between God and sinful humanity (2 Corinthians 5) and only secondarily between humans now reconciled to God.

 Relationships are thus very important in the Christian life.
-However, equating discipleship with relationship-building tends to highlight part of Jesus’ teaching while obscuring other parts of His teaching.
+However, equating discipleship with relationship-building tends to highlight one aspect of Jesus’ teaching while obscuring other parts of that teaching.

-For example, the sacramentarians love to focus on the theology of the body of Christ (our living relationship with one another) but reject the foundational understanding of Jesus and the apostles about the Sacramental nature of our fellowship (or Communion) with one another by partaking bread and wine consecrated by Jesus’ own words and actions in our midst.
-Our connection to one another could not be more real, more physical and spiritual, than it is when we eat Christ’s true Body and drink His true Blood.
+For example, the sacramentarians love to focus on the theology of the body of Christ (our living relationship with one another) but ignore, de-emphasize, or reject the foundational understanding of Jesus and the apostles about the Sacramental nature of our fellowship (or Communion) with one another by partaking in bread and wine consecrated by Jesus’ own words and actions in our midst, so that they are His true Body and His true Blood for Christians to eat and to drink as one.
+Our connection to each another (in Comm-union) could not be more real, could not be more physical and spiritual, could not be more here-and-now and eternal, than it is when we share in Christ’s true Body and His true Blood in the Holy Mass.